 participant, having attended their meetings and

-functions on a consistent basis since 1984!
-He's also
+functions on a consistent basis since 1984 and is

-the author of the club's 'History of' article which
+also also the author of the club's 'History of'

-devotion to Austrek, Dags was made a Life Member back
+devotion to Austrek, Dags was made a Life Member of

-in 2016 - something he was really proud to receive -
+the club back in 2016 - something he was really proud

-especially as it sits nicely alongside his Life
+to receive - especially as it sits nicely alongside

 But let's move away from the Sci-Fi